4 Cool Activities for International Talk Like a Pirate Day

 Our ‘Pirates costume pack’ focuses on the pirate himself, his appearance, clothing and accessories.

-You may have real-life costumes you can mix and match with our paper versions, but at the end of the session, the children should certainly look the part.
-They could even have developed a backstory as to how they lost their eye or gained a trusted parrot.
+You may have real-life costumes you can mix and match with our paper versions.
+However you do it, the children should certainly look the part.
+They can even develop a backstory as to how they lost their eye or gained a trusted parrot.

 Download the costume pack here free!